Preference Adaptive and Sequential Text-to-Image Generation: Abstract

 \section{Abstract}

-We address the problem of personalized, interactive text-to-image (T2I) generation, designing a reinforcement learning (RL) agent which iteratively improves a set of generated images for a user through a sequence of prompt expansions.
+We address the problem of interactive text-to-image (T2I) generation, designing a reinforcement learning (RL) agent which iteratively improves a set of generated images for a user through a sequence of prompt expansions.
 Using human raters, we create a novel dataset of sequential preferences, which we leverage, together with large-scale open-source (non-sequential) datasets.
 We construct user-preference and user-choice models using an EM strategy and identify varying \emph{user preference types}.
-We then leverage a large multimodal language model (LMM) and a value-based RL approach to suggest a personalized and diverse slate of prompt expansions to the user.
-Our \textbf{P}ersonalized \textbf{A}nd \textbf{S}equential \textbf{T}ext-to-image \textbf{A}gent (PASTA) extends T2I models with personalized multi-turn capabilities, fostering collaborative co-creation and addressing uncertainty or underspecification in a user's intent.
+We then leverage a large multimodal language model (LMM) and a value-based RL approach to suggest an adaptive and diverse slate of prompt expansions to the user.
+Our \textbf{P}reference \textbf{A}daptive and \textbf{S}equential \textbf{T}ext-to-image \textbf{A}gent (PASTA) extends T2I models with adaptive multi-turn capabilities, fostering collaborative co-creation and addressing uncertainty or underspecification in a user's intent.
 We evaluate PASTA using human raters, showing significant improvement compared to baseline methods.
-We also release our sequential rater dataset and simulated user-rater interactions to support future research in personalized, multi-turn T2I generation.
+We also open-source our sequential rater dataset and simulated user-rater interactions to support future research in user-centric multi-turn T2I systems.